Venues

 Parking

-The underground parking garage at Bebelplatz offers disabled parking spaces and provides direct barrier-free access to the opera house.
-For entry from 5:30 PM to 11:30 PM, the parking fee is a maximum of 7 €.
-To avail of this rate, insert your parking ticket into the payment machine, and the note «Theatertarif» will appear on the display.
-Press the button below it - the discounted rate will then be shown on the display.
-Please note that this rate cannot be used for entry before 5:30 PM and will not be displayed on the screen in that case.
-Tip: Pay the «Theatertarif» at the payment machine before the event to avoid unnecessary waiting times after the performance.
+The Q-Park underground garage at Bebelplatz offers disabled parking spaces and has direct barrier-free access to the opera house.
+From 5:30pm to 11:30pm, the parking fee is a maximum of €7.
+To use this rate, insert your parking ticket into the ticket machine, and the display will show the «Theatre rate» message.
+Press the button below, and the discounted rate will appear on the display.
+Please note that this rate cannot be used if you enter before 5:30pm, and will not be displayed.
+Tip: Pay the theatre rate at the ticket machine before the performance to avoid unnecessary waiting times after the show.

-BOX OFFICE
+Daytime/Evening BOX OFFICE

 From noon until one hour before curtain